Cheap life insurance for smokers

 Smoking and life insurance

-Since the ban in 2009, the percentage of smokers in the UK has been in decline, however, this figure still represents approximately 9.1 million people.
+Since the ban in 2009, the percentage of cigarette smokers in the UK has been in decline, however, this figure still represents approximately 9.1 million people.

 This need becomes greater still if you’ve dependants who rely on you financially.